 Therefore say, ‘Thus says the Lord God: I will gather you from the peoples and assemble you out of the countries where you have been scattered, and I will give you the land of Israel’ (Ezekiel 11:17).

-People sometimes say that Bible readers make the prophecies fit events that have already happened, but Sir Isaac Newton was clear that an important event was awaited, and that it was going to happen when the time was right.
-In fact, the nation of Israel was not established again, as a nation among the nations of the world, the 14th May 1948 – 221 years after his death.
+Sir Isaac Newton was clear that an important event was to happen, and that it was going to happen when the time was right.
+In fact, the nation of Israel was not established until the 14th May 1948 – 221 years after his death.
 He was that far ahead of his time!

 God's Created World